Midjourney vs ChatGPT Images vs Stable Diffusion vs Flux: AI Image Generation Comparison 2026

 Nothing beats typing a description into ChatGPT and getting an image back.
 Ranking:

-- DALL-E 3 — Conversational, no learning curve
+- ChatGPT Images 2.0 — Conversational, no learning curve

-- Midjourney — Simple prompts, but requires learning the web app or Discord
+- Midjourney V8 — Simple prompts on a polished web app or Discord

 - Stable Diffusion — Requires technical setup, but ComfyUI has improved the experience